 The three oversized Arabic numerals finish the picture playing well with the brand’s Shield logo and making the dial look way more interesting than faces of other members of the INOX family.

-My only serious complaint about this watch is that it is not animated by a mechanical movement and, if I ever decided to bite the bullet and order one, I would have to look at that jumping seconds hand till the day that it would die.
-But I understand that this is the most subjective part of this review, so ignore the statement.
+My only serious complaint about this watch -besides, obviously, the fact that it is not animated by a mechanical movement and, if I ever decided to bite the bullet and order one, I would have to look at that jumping seconds hand till the day that it would die, although I understand that this is the most subjective part of this review, so ignore the statement- is the lume.
+Somewhat unexpectedly, the chemical compound’s brightness is far from adequate: first of all, it takes forever to charge, unless you do it under a led or fluorescent lamp, and, second, it is is rather dim.
+If you want a ‘tactical’ timekeeper mainly for its nighttime legibility, you may be seriously disappointed with this particular model, as well as with the INOX series as a whole.

 It always irritates me when a watchmaker fails to mention the name of the caliber that powers their new gadget.
 Can you imagine a specification sheet for a car or a smartphone that wouldn’t give you any information on what engine or SoC makes their respective product work?
 Yet, many watchmaking brands either truly believe that a normal customer isn’t interested (why wouldn’t he or she be?) or are simply ashamed for some reason to tell you that their luxury (a watch that costs more than $300 is a luxury item) timekeeper is powered by a mechanism made by a different brand.